East Rim Trail

 Stave Spring

 Stave Spring is located near the junction of the East Rim Trail and Cable Mountain Trail.
 Spring water flows through a pipe in the ground.
-Usually is dry by early summer.
-Not a reliable water source.
+This spring is usually dry by early summer and is not a reliable water source.

 Approximate Location